 This VLE contains your child's courses.
 This is where you can find all lessons and learning resources.
 If your child is ill at home, your child will always be able to access resources and their lessons.

-As a parent you will also be given your own username and password to access Firefly where you will be able to see your child's attendance and access all of their courses.
+As a parent you will also be given your own username and password to access Firefly where you will be able to access all of their courses.
 Extension work can also be accessed via the VLE.